 In the United States, farmers often treat cows with a synthetic hormone called recombinant bovine growth hormone (rBGH) to increase milk production.
 RBGH stimulates a cow’s milk production by increasing the levels of IGF-1.

 Some health organizations have questioned whether or not humans absorb rBGH, which may independently raise IGF-1 levels.
-However, according to the FDA, bovine growth hormone is not active in humans, so even if a person were to absorb rBGH with milk, it would be unlikely to cause any health concerns.
+However, according to the

 The link between acne and dairy is stronger for skim milk than low fat and whole milk.
 This may suggest that the relationship is because of other things in milk, such as milk proteins, rather than the milk fat content.